nbeaver/why-linux-is-better/why-linux-is-better.rst

 ---------------------------------------------------------------

-Windows Installer is a software package manager in the sense of installing and uninstalling software, but it does not provide the essential features of current major Linux packaging systems, such as:
+Windows Installer is a software package manager in the sense of installing and uninstalling software, but it does not provide the salient features of current major Linux packaging systems, such as:

 - securely retrieving the package from a trusted remote or local repository,
 - adding and removing third-party repositories,
 - changelogs,
 - cryptographically verifying the integrity of the package,
+- backporting security fixes to stable version,
 - licensing status of software,
 - and sophisticated dependency management.